steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
-Add StandardView keyboard handling.

 #### Short Term
-    Is IInputController needed?
-        Is there a type that is the intersection of two types?

     Is the center of rotation now the controls target point?

-    Add graphical helpers for the input controllers.

-    Review the difference between the controls "target" and the camera "lookAt".

     Close in Orthogonal views of House (Lambda: Documents\Temp\MalformedHouse) yiueld malformed meshes.